Happy Tree Friends: False Alarm: Animated short

 An exclusive episode was made under the same title for the Happy Tree Friends: False Alarm video game.
 It was later uploaded to the Happy Tree Friends website and YouTube.

+Synopsis

 After getting impaled by a truckload of candy canes due to his candy addiction, Nutty is sent to the hospital.
 He is then sent to an asylum, where he eventually recovers from his addiction.
 Lifty and Shifty, who Nutty had bought the truckload of candy from, attempt to sell him more candy, but Nutty rejects.
 They then offer to sell him a video game, which he buys.
 He eventually becomes addicted to video games, but his game console overheats after playing it for too long.
 Nutty then sees Lifty and Shifty with a van full of video games and chases them with Cuddles' car, killing Petunia in the process.
 He then crashes into Lifty and Shifty's van, killing them and The Mole.
 Nutty then discovers all the video games destroyed, but sees a candy cane.
 He licks it and starts laughing crazily, reverting to his candy addiction.